-The number

-of employees Training

-Training topics trained hours

-Forklift Operation Training 7 56

-Hygiene Supervisor Training Courses 2 15

-ISO 9001:2015 QMS Understanding & Application 1 8
+Training topics of employees trained Training hours Forklift Operation Training 18 140 Briefing on Control of Hydrofluorocarbons (HFCs) for 2 5 Implementation of Kigali Amendment ISO 9001:2015 QMS Understanding & Application 1 15

 B4.
 Labour Standards

 The Group strictly complies with the Employment of Children Regulations (Chapter 57B of the Laws of Hong Kong).
 The Human Resources Department has a comprehensive background checking system during the recruitment process, with newly engaged employees required to provide an identification document or Passport upon enrolment in the Group.
 If a violation of the law is discovered, immediate action in terminating the enrolment will be taken.